 Data Science projects tend to quickly become complex, with large number of recipes and datasets in the Flow.
 This can make the Flow complex to read and navigate.

-Zones do not define new security boundaries, they are only used for layouting the flow.
+Zones do not define new security boundaries, they are only used for laying out the flow.

 You can use zones to: